sojs-coding/mcp-security-merge/README.md

 ## Client Configurations
 The MCP servers from this repo can be used with following clients
-1. Cline and Claude Desktop
+1. Cline, Claude Desktop, and other MCP supported clients
-2. Google ADK Agents (a prebuilt agent is provided)
+2. Google ADK Agents (a prebuilt agent example is provided)

 The configuration for Claude Desktop and Cline is the same (provided below for [uv](#using-uv-recommended) and [pip](#using-pip)).
 We use the stdio transport.